ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_overall_vm-encrypt/guide.en-ie.md

 #### Option 1 - Without OKMS

-/// details | With an external KMS (BYOK - not from OVHcloud)
+/// details | With an external KMS (BYOK - Not from OVHcloud)

 > [!warning]
 >